nschantz21/theatreboxd/README.md

 Reviews however, should continue to be associated with individual performances, which, again, need to be associated with a date and time.

+## 2023-12-30
+There should be a separate character table.
+Cast members should still be included in the cast/crew table; however, there should be an optional field that is the character if the role is "cast member".

+There could be "understudy" and "swing" roles that are similar to "cast member".
+This would create a distinction between these types of performing roles.
+Although I think it is easier to add some boolean fields to this effect.
+I will add "swing" & "understudy" boolean fields to the `CastCrew` model.

+**Cast Crew Dates**
+I think it makes sense to leave the start and end dates of the performances blank.
+Upon display I can use the related production start and end dates.
+This allows more specific dates to be recorded for performers/crew, but is not required if that information is not available.